Antony-guzman/maze_server_project/README.md

 To build, run `make`.
 To clean up, run `make clean`.

+*Note: I moved this from my school github so it won't contain the history of the project

 ### Project  overview-

 This is the implementation of an application to simulate avatars locating each other in a maze that is